mileshenrichs/QuiFFT/README.md

 - .mp3

 If a file not matching the above extensions or an audio file with a bit depth of 24 or 32 is provided, the constructor will throw an `UnsupportedAudioFileException`.

+QuiFFT can perform FFTs on both single channel (mono) and dual channel (stereo) audio signals.
+For stereo audio, left and right samples are averaged together (which effectively converts it to mono) before computing the FFT.

 ### QuiFFT Output Object Types
 QuiFFT has been designed with simplicity and ease of use in mind, so its output structures are named using basic signal processing vocabulary and include metadata fields to make it extremely clear what type of information each object represents.